kristinemlarson/gnssIR_python/README.md

 with the details associated with gnssIR_lomb.py.

 This code requires python3.
 The library dependencies are provided in the pyproject.toml file (I am using a package manager called poetry).

-The RH estimation depends on satellite elevation angle, not time.
+RH estimation depends on satellite elevation angle, not time.
 This can cause complications for tides where large RH changes occur and time matters.
 Data arcs should not cross midnite because you can end up using data that are as much as 24 hours apart to compute a single RH.
 This doesn't matter much for snow applications.
 When I get a chance, I will be adding a RH dot correction which is also needed for tides.
 Again, this effect can be ignored for snow/ice reflections.

 A simple refraction error correction is available.
-You can turn it on/off by setting the RefractionCorrection variable
+You can turn it on/off by setting the RefractionCorrection variable.

+This code does not correct for antenna phase centers.
+This is certainly part of the reason that L1 will give a different answer than L2, for some sites.
+For many applications this really does not matter.
+For the ITRF tide gauge, the antenna calibration will be needed.

 # Recent Updates